big-oofff/airfoil/README.md

 # airfoil
-Analysis of airfoil and redesign process
+Analysis of airfoil and redesign process; full pdf is available by clicking compiledanalysis